 Blind Hole vs. Through-Hole

-Other Types of Holes in Engineering and Machining
+What Are Other Types of Holes Used in Machining?

 Different applications may require different hole types.
 The holes listed below can be through holes or blind holes:

-• Counterbore: A counterbore hole is a normal hole with a larger hole above it.
+- Counterbore: A counterbore is a standard hole with a larger, flat-bottomed recess above it.
 This hole has a flat bottom so that a socket cap fastener will not stick out above the surface of the part.

-• Counterdrill: A counterdrill hole is a combination of a counterbore and a countersink.
-The top of the hole is counterbored, and then it transitions into a countersink hole leading to the pilot hole.
-These holes are used with socket head countersunk screws.
+- Counterdrill: A counterdrill is a combination of a counterbore and a countersink.
+The top of the hole is counterbored, and then it transitions into a countersink leading to the pilot hole.
+These holes are sometimes called counterdrills in workshop contexts, though the term is not standardized.

 For more information, see our guide on Types of Holes in Engineering.